 All license fees and licensee penalties would be deposited into a new fund, referred to as the "Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Fund."
 This fund would also receive deposits from the tax revenues collected on medical cannabis transactions pursuant to the "Jake Honig Compassionate Use Medical Cannabis Act," P.L.2009, c.307 (C.24:6I-1 et al.), as well as tax revenues on personal use cannabis retail sales, which tax is mandated by paragraph 13 of Section VII of Article IV of the New Jersey Constitution legalizing and permitting the State's regulation of cannabis.
-Monies in this fund would be used for several purposes, including: to pay for the operational costs of the commission; and reimburse expenses incurred by any county or municipality for the training costs associated with the attendance and participation of a police officer in a Drug Recognition Expert program for detecting, identifying, and apprehending drug-impaired motor vehicle operators.
+Monies in this fund would be used by the commission for several purposes, including: to pay for the operational costs of the commission; and reimburse expenses incurred by any county or municipality, or by the Division of State Police, for the training costs associated with the attendance and participation of a police officer or trooper in a Drug Recognition Expert program for detecting, identifying, and apprehending drug-impaired motor vehicle operators.
+Any remaining monies not used by the commission would be deposited in the General Fund.